 Your website should be the hub of all of your marketing activities, both online and traditional.
-What exactly does that mean?
-It means that people should always be directed to your website when the opportunity arises.
-Whether you’re running advertisements on Google or Facebook or publishing a blog post, your content should direct people to move toward your website and ultimately through your specifically designed funnels to meet your marketing goals.
+But what exactly does this mean?
+It means that prospective new patients should be directed to your website when the opportunity arises.
+Whether you’re running advertisements on Google or Facebook or publishing a blog post, your content should direct people to visit your website and ultimately through your specifically designed funnels to meet your marketing goals.

-The purpose of your website, above all other things, is getting more patients in your dental chairs.
+The purpose of your website, above all other things, is to get more patients seated in your dental chairs.
 The more chairs you fill the more your dental practice grows, the more money you make.

 So, how can you drive more traffic to your dental website?